-Pentagon will provide military support to French forces in their fight against rebel militants in Northern Mali - @SkyNewsBreak—
+The Pentagon is to provide military support to French forces in their fight against rebel militants in Northern Mali

 Muslim rebels have taken over a northern Mali town.
 France is waging war on the Islamists.
 The U.N.
 Security Council meets today to discuss the turmoil.

 #BreakingNews: U.N.
 Security Council to meet Monday on Mali

 — Al Arabiya English (@AlArabiya_Eng) January 13, 2013

 — UK Prime Minister (@Number10gov) January 12, 2013

 Canada is pitching in.

 Canada to Provide C-17A to Support French Ops in Mali http://t.co/MfhntY2T

 — AirForces Daily (@AirForcesDaily) January 14, 2013

 And late Sunday night, President Obama dropped this letter on Capitol Hill.